-The information we collect from you might include (but is not limited to) your name, address, email address, phone number, date of birth and financial details and any other information you choose to provide to us.
-During the Covid-19 pandemic, we are also obligated to collect health data, such as whether you have symptoms of Covid-19, if you have been tested positive for Covid-19 or had any contact with anyone who has tested positive.
+The information we collect from you might include (but is not limited to) your name, address, email address, phone number, date of birth and financial details, and any other information you choose to provide to us.
+During the Covid-19 pandemic, we are also obligated to collect health data, such as whether you have symptoms of Covid-19 if you have tested positive for Covid-19 or had any contact with anyone who has tested positive.
 This information is required in order to keep staff and customers safe.
 Please see further information relating to this at the end of this notice.

 How long do we retain your personal information?

 We review our retention periods for personal data on a regular basis.
-We are legally required to hold some types of information for certain prescribed periods to fulfil our statutory obligations.
+We are legally required to hold some types of information for certain prescribed periods to fulfill our statutory obligations.
 Outside of specific statutory obligations, we will hold your personal data on our systems for as long as is necessary for the relevant purposes for which we use it, or in accordance with any retention periods set out in any relevant contract you hold with us.

 We will retain personal information (for landlord and tenant) relating to a tenancy organised by us for: